Drifting by car, an adrenaline-pumping maneuver for true professionals

 The training path to become a Test Driver

-Although the test drive work, as seen, requires very specific and high-level skills and knowledge, there is no formal course of study and training that governs access to this profession .
+Although test driving work, as seen, requires very specific and high-level skills and knowledge, there is no formal course of study and training that regulates access to this profession .
 Those who want to work as a test driver, therefore, must build their own training process by themselves, bearing in mind that it is a job with few places available .
 In addition, many car manufacturers prefer to entrust the testing of their new vehicles to former drivers who are no longer in business.
 Many test drivers, therefore, have behind them a career as agonists in the world of motors, which is their professional "calling card".
 Does this mean that if you don't come from that world it's better to give up?
 Absolutely not.
 However, it is necessary to make prudent training choices .
 A good solution, for example, is to acquire a degree in mechanical engineering , the closest to the type of business you will be doing.
-Furthermore, once the university is completed, it is possible to refine one's motoring knowledge by attending one of the masters or professionalizing courses offered by academies in the sector .
+Furthermore, once you have completed university, you can refine your motoring knowledge by attending one of the masters or professional courses offered by academies in the sector .

 Find out how to become a car driver